Key Financial Data

 All non-retirement account tax forms were mailed and made available online February 15, 2023.
 For detailed information on what is included on each form, click here.

 Non-retirement tax forms being mailed include Forms 1099-B, 1099-DIV, 1099-INT, 1099-MISC, and 1099-OID (as applicable), their associated detailed reports (capital gain/loss), a fee statement, if applicable and a reference sheet titled 1099 Reporting Information for 2022.

 Reallocated Dividend Payments – If your clients hold a mutual fund, ETF, or Real Estate Investment Trust (REIT) in their portfolio, there is a high probability a portion of the dividend payments made throughout the year will be reallocated for tax reporting purposes.
 As a result, tax forms may not match the account owner’s fourth quarter statement.
 Due to late reallocation notices, some account owners will receive a corrected tax form.

-Finding Total Fees Paid in TCA Accounts
+Finding Total Fees Paid in Axos Accounts

 The 2017 Tax Cut & Jobs Act eliminates the deduction for investment management fees beginning in 2018.

 Automatic Imports into Tax Software

 When tax forms are available, account owners can import their tax data to TurboTax or H&R Block from Liberty.